Northrop P-61 Black Widow: Early stages

-Following the USAAC acceptance, Northrop began comprehensive design work on what would become the first dedicated night fighter.
+Following the USAAC acceptance, Northrop began comprehensive design work on what would become the first American dedicated night fighter.
 The result was the largest pursuit-class aircraft flown by the U.S. during the war.

 Jack Northrop's first proposal was a long fuselage gondola between two engine nacelles and tail booms.
 Engines were Pratt & Whitney R-2800-10 Double Wasp 18-cylinder radials, producing 2000 hp each.
 The fuselage housed the three-man crew, the radar, and two four-gun turrets.
 The .50 in AN/M2 Browning machine guns were fitted with 36 in long, lightweight "aircraft" barrels with perforated sleeves.
 The turrets were located in the nose and rear of the fuselage.
-It stood on tricycle landing gear and featured full-span retractable flaps, or "Zap flaps" (named after aircraft engineer Edward Zaparka) in the wings.
+It stood on tricycle landing gear, and featured full-span retractable flaps, or "Zap flaps" (named after aircraft engineer Edward Zaparka), in the wings.

 The aircraft was huge, as Northrop had anticipated.
-While far larger and heavier multi-engine bombers existed, its 45.5 ft length, 66 ft wingspan and projected 22600 lb full-load weight were unheard of for a fighter, making the P-61 hard for many to accept as a feasible fighter aircraft.
+While far larger and heavier multi-engine bombers existed, its 45.5 ft length, 66 ft wingspan, and projected 22600 lb full-load weight were unheard of for a fighter, making the P-61 difficult for many to accept as a feasible fighter aircraft.

 Changes to the plan

 Some alternative design features were investigated before finalization.
-Among them were conversion to a single vertical stabilizer/rudder and the shifting of the nose and tail gun turrets to the top and bottom of the fuselage along with the incorporation of a second gunner.
+Among them were: conversion to a single vertical stabilizer/rudder; the shifting of the nose and tail gun turrets to the top and bottom of the fuselage; and the incorporation of a second gunner.

 Late in November 1940, Jack Northrop returned to the crew of three and twin tail/rudder assembly.
-To meet USAAC's request for more firepower, designers abandoned the ventral turret and mounted four 20 mm (.79 in) Hispano M2 cannon in the wings.
-As the design evolved, the cannon were repositioned in the belly of the aircraft.
-The P-61 therefore became one of the few U.S.-designed fighter aircraft to have a quartet of 20 mm (.79 in) cannon—along with the NA-91 version of the Mustang and the U.S. Navy's uprated F4U-1C Corsair—as factory-standard in World War II.
+To meet USAAC's request for more firepower, designers abandoned the ventral turret, and mounted four 20 mm (.79 in) Hispano M2 cannons in the wings.
+As the design evolved, the cannons were repositioned in the belly of the aircraft.
+Consequently, the P-61 became one of the few U.S.-designed fighter aircraft to have a quartet of 20 mm cannons—along with the NA-91 version of the Mustang, and the U.S. Navy's uprated F4U-1C Corsair—as factory-standard in World War II.

-Northrop Specification 8A was formally submitted to Army Air Materiel Command at Wright Field, on 5 December 1940.
+On 5 December 1940, the Northrop Specification 8A was formally submitted to Army Air Materiel Command at Wright Field.
 Following a few small changes, Northrop's NS-8A fulfilled all USAAC requirements, and the Air Corps issued Northrop a Letter of Authority For Purchase on 17 December.
-A contract for two prototypes and two scale models to be used for wind tunnel testing (costs not to exceed $1,367,000), was awarded on 10 January 1941.
-Northrop Specification 8A became, by designation of the War Department, the XP-61.
+A contract for two prototypes and two scale models to be used for wind tunnel testing (with costs not to exceed $1,367,000) was awarded on 10 January 1941.
+The War Department then designated the Northrop Specification 8A as the XP-61.